FrancesCoronel/personal-website-v3/_posts/2015-05-20-bootcamp-me-attempting-to-crowd-source.md

 You can find this work in progress at [mapme.com/coding-bootcamps](https://mapme.com/coding-bootcamps "Mapme | Coding Bootcamps").
 ---------------------------------

-This is partly because I know I’m not going to be able to update this project at some point in the future due to other priorities so better to have it updated constantly by everybody instead of me alone.
+This is partly because I know I'm not going to be able to update this project at some point in the future due to other priorities so better to have it updated constantly by everybody instead of me alone.

-Now I’m not **completely** switching over to this map quite yet.
-Mapme is still a work in progress being a startup themselves so the app isn’t quite refined yet.
-It’s nice, however, that I was able to get early access.
-It’s obvious they’re dedicated to quality over quantity right now.
+Now I'm not **completely** switching over to this map quite yet.
+Mapme is still a work in progress being a startup themselves so the app isn't quite refined yet.
+It's nice, however, that I was able to get early access.
+It's obvious they're dedicated to quality over quantity right now.

-**For the time being**, I’ll be adding on to the crowdsourced map **gradually** (I have a lot going on with [Fullstack Academy](https://fullstackacademy.com "Fullstack Academy") right now), but the Google Map will still act as the main reference, even if it does
+**For the time being**, I'll be adding on to the crowdsourced map **gradually** (I have a lot going on with [Fullstack Academy](https://fullstackacademy.com "Fullstack Academy") right now), but the Google Map will still act as the main reference, even if it does